Baila Conmigo (Selena Gomez and Rauw Alejandro song): Music and lyrics

 Musically, "Baila Conmigo" is a slow-wind reggaeton song, with bouncy midtempo drum rhythms.
 It starts with a funky fingerpicked bass guitar riff, which has been compared with Charlie Puth records.
-The song was written by Jorge A. Diaz, Edgar Barrera, Alejandro Borrero, Gomez, Abner Cordero Boria, Tainy, Ivanni Rodríguez, Alberto Carlos Melendez, Elena Rose, Alejandro, and Christopher Carballo Ramos.
+The song was written by Jorge A. Diaz, Édgar Barrera, Alejandro Borrero, Gomez, Abner Cordero Boria, Tainy, Ivanni Rodríguez, Alberto Carlos Melendez, Elena Rose, Alejandro, and Christopher Carballo Ramos.
 Its production was handled by NEON16, Jota Rosa, Albert Hype, and Tainy, and the track runs for a total of 3 minutes and 6 seconds.
 According to the song's sheet music on Musicnotes.com, the song is composed in the key of D minor with a groove of 120 beats per minute.
 The singers' vocals span from the low note of D3 to the high note of A4.

 In "Baila Conmigo", which translates to "Dance with Me" in English, Gomez and Alejandro exchange sultry lyrics about dance and desire, despite there being a language barrier between them.
 The lyrics include, "Bebé, no sé si hablas mucho español / Si entiendes cuando digo 'mi amor' / Comernos sin entendernos, es mejor / Solo tenemos que gustarnos" ("Baby, I don't know if you speak a lot of Spanish / If you understand when I say 'my love' / Devouring each other without understanding each other is better / We only have to like each other").